Memorex

 Ruff, mypy, and unittest discovery run with zero runtime dependencies.

-From zero to a governed retrieval in 60 seconds.
+From zero to a governed retrieval.

 Install